flutter/website/src/docs/cookbook/design/snackbars.md

 ## Complete example

-Note: In this example, we'll show the SnackBar when a user taps on a button.
+Note: In this example, the SnackBar displays when a user taps on a button.
 For more information on working with user input, please see the [Handling Gestures](/docs/cookbook/#handling-gestures) section of the Cookbook.